CDCgov/prime-reportstream/prime-router/docs/proposals/0010-translations-and-schemas/0010-translations-and-schemas.md

 6. Likewise, eliminate the need to check in and generate schema docs.
 7. Eliminate the based-on concept.
 Every translation must have all the elements of the topic's schema.
 8. Avoid the n^2 testing problem by defining translations as either sender or receiver translations and guaranteeing that each translation works to the common elements.
-9. Add a least one test file per translation.
+9. Add at least one test file per translation.

 The work would be staged in several PRs, roughly based on the steps of the solutions.